labs13-sauti-studio/sauti-studio-FE-v2/README.md

 # 1️⃣ Title of project goes here

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+1️⃣ You can find the deployed project at [🚫Sauti Design Studio](🚫https://sautistudio.netlify.com/).

 ## 4️⃣ Contributors